pieceofsummer/FIMCalendar/README.md

 ## Build instructions

 There's already a pre-built version as a [WSP file](FIMCalendar.wsp).
+You may need to 'unblock' the file after downloading it by right clicking on it, selecting Properties and clicking the unblock button if it is visible.

 If you want, you may build it from sources.
 You'll need Microsoft.SharePoint.dll (not included, you may copy it from your SP server), Visual Studio (2010 or later) and [WSPBuilder](http://wspbuilder.codeplex.com).